sophiewax/library-literacy-analysis/README.md

 This project demonstrates how digital humanities methods like data analysis can offer insights into infrastructure, social equity, and public policy.

 **Prerequisites**

 You should have:
--Basic familiarity with Python
+- Basic familiarity with Python
--Access to Jupyter Notebook, Google Colab, or a similar Python environment -The following Python libraries installed: pandas, matplotlib, seaborn -Install libraries (if needed) using pip:
+- Access to Jupyter Notebook, Google Colab, or a similar Python environment
--python
+- The following Python libraries installed: pandas, matplotlib, seaborn
+- Install libraries (if needed) using pip:
+- python
  Copy code
 !pip install pandas matplotlib seaborn

 **Step 1: Import Libraries**